anetacamo/sydhaven/pages/posts/crecafe.md

 ---
 type: event
 title: CreCafe
-color: red
-tags: [painting, corgis, workshop]
+tags: [painting, linocut, workshop]
 image: star.png
 address: Jaegergaardsgade 152
 text: Each one teach one is a series of workshops by people of all sorts of skills.
 Hold in Frontloberne.
 Check website for the upcoming events.
 opening: every second Wednesday
 housed: Club Curious
+link: www.google.com
 ---